-Connector Information
+Connector Information for PulseBlasterESR-PRO Boards

-The PulseBlasterESR-PRO functionality is available on SP4B, Sp18A and SP19 boards.
-On all versions of the boards, there are three main connector banks: the BNC headers, the IDC headers, and the Trigger/Reset header.
-Additionally, the SP18A and Sp19 boards offer SMA headers.
+On the PCI (SP4B, SP18A, SP19) and PCIe board (SP49), there are three main connector banks: the BNC headers, the IDC headers, and the Trigger/Reset header.
+Additionally, the SP18A, SP19, and SP49 boards offer SMA headers.
 Please refer to the sections below for detailed connector information.